 Acute haemorrhagic diarrhea syndrome in dogs.

-In the autumn of 2019, an increase was seen in cases of acute hemorrhagic diarrhea syndrome (AHDS) in dogs after an outbreak of a canine disease in southeastern Norway.
-The bacterium Providencia alcalifaciens was was found in these dogs in unusually high incidence, often together with Clostridium perfringens.
-In this project, we try, in collaboration with NMBU Small Animal Hospital, the Norwegian Veterinary Institute and the Waltham Petcare Science Institute, to understand whether P. alcalifaciens may have a possible role as a causal agent for AHDS in dogs.
+In the autumn of 2019, we observed an increase in cases of acute hemorrhagic diarrhea syndrome (AHDS) in dogs in southeastern Norway.
+The bacterium Providencia alcalifaciens was isolated from these dogs in unusually high incidence, often together with Clostridium perfringens.
+In collaboration with NMBU Small Animal Hospital, the Norwegian Veterinary Institute and the Waltham Petcare Science Institute, we aim to understand whether P. alcalifaciens may have a possible role as a causal agent for AHDS in dogs.
 Involved from us: Eiril Soltvedt, Sabrina Rodriguez Campos, Simen Foyn Nørstebø, Helene Karlsen, Anja Aardal, Aud Kari Fauske.
 Read more on the project page.

 HUNT One Health.

 HUNT One Health is a sub-project of HUNT4, a collaborative project between HUNT / NTNU, the NMBU Favulty of Veterinary Medicine and the Norwegian Veterinary Institute.
 The main purpose of the project is to help understand how the microbial community in animals interacts with the microbial community in humans and in the environment.
 The project is based on the collection of faecal samples from animals belonging to participants in HUNT 4.
 The samples are examined via metagenomics by mapping all microbial DNA found in the samples.
 The results should be compared with a similar examination of faecal samples from humans in HUNT4.
 Involved from us: Ane Mohn Bjelland, Mari Røken, Sabrina Rodriguez Campos, Simen Foyn Nørstebø.
 Read more on the project page.